2212 Sullivan Trail Forks Township Pa. 18040 610-258-2963

 By 1999 I was still deep in debt from the purchase of the business in 1995, but I could see the light at the end of the tunnel.
 The business was growing, however we needed a clean rodent proof building to expand the party business into items like dinnerware, glassware and linen’s.
 By this time we had an opportunity to grow the Toro Lawn equipment business beyond just walk behind mowers.
 We had recently acquired the contracts to sell and service Toro riding products and Toro Landscape equipment.
 All we needed was a larger showroom to display the new lines of equipment.

 Our plan was simple and affordable, tear down the old house and an old shed and build on top of the existing foundation.
-The new building would give us a clean modern showroom for mowers with the cleaning facilities we needed.
-At the same time the new building would enhance and preserve the barn.
-During our attempts to grow our business we were never allowed to explain our project to Forks Township officials.
+The new building would give us a clean modern showroom for mowers with the cleaning facilities we needed for the party rental business.
+At the same time the new building would enhance rural character of the farm and preserve the barn.
+During our attempts improve the property Forks Township never asked to see our plans.
 Forks Township officials had only one idea and that was to grow a high density residential community without business’s.
-What I had planned decades ago would have enhanced and preserved the rural character of this property.

 Below is what could have been but never will be.